getgauge/docs.gauge.org/installing.rst

       Nightly releases are latest development snapshots of Gauge.
 They have the latest features being developed, but are unstable.

-      `Download the Gauge archive <https://bintray.com/gauge/Gauge/Nightly/>`__.
+      Download the Gauge archive from `here <https://bintray.com/gauge/Gauge/Nightly/>`__.
 Extract it to a location and add it to system path.

     .. group-tab:: macOS